TeamUlysses/ulx4/README.md

 ### Dependencies ###

+#### Runtime Dependencies (Included) ####

+Besides the modified version of Garry's Mod's Lua 5.1, ULX needs the following dependencies to function.
+These dependencies are included with ULX.

+[tableshape](https://github.com/leafo/tableshape) - A Lua library for verifying the shape (schema, structure, etc.) of a table.
+This helps ULX verify the validity of data as it's being loaded or moved around.

 #### Development Dependencies (Not Included) ####

 ULX's codebase and documentation were built using the following tools.
 You do not need these dependencies installed for ULX to function.